fma2/pcp-intro-web-development-2016/units/5-finalproject.md

 #####Step 6: Present

+- Host your project on GitHub pages.
+[This is how you get your site hosted on GitHub Pages](https://github.com/fma2/pcp-intro-web-development/blob/master/units/4-specialtopics.md#45a-hosting-with-github-pages). - Remember to [submit your project](https://github.com/fma2/pcp-intro-web-development/blob/master/units/5-finalproject.md#final-project-submission-by-thurs-july-16) by 9 AM on 7/16.
 - During the final class on Thurs 7/16, you will have 7-10 minutes to present your website to your peers.
 - In your presentation, please cover the following--
 	- **The purpose of your website**: what did you decide to build?
 Why did you decide to build it?
 Who would or could find your website useful (i.e. target audience)?